MeetMangrove/playbook/routines.md

 The goal of these meetings is to share with everyone your mood, what you have done for Mangrove in the last 7 days and what is next (5-10 min/person).
 Every Mangrove member is expected to attend more than 3/4 of weekly meetings and shouldn't miss 2 meetings in a row (except if on vacation).
 If she cannot attend, she needs to share publicly the information before the meeting.

+Before each meeting, MM add topics to discuss in Trello so that the call can go smoothly.
+The goal is to give updates and ask for help, but never to discuss things (discussion calls can be setup after the Weekly).
+One MM is in charge of the Weekly Meeting each week, managing time and speeches (it changes every week, following alphabetical order).
+This MM is also in charge of the Weekly Update posted on the MF Slack (see How To's => Mangrove Friends).